AshHealy/Floyd/README.md

 - [ ] Add shops
 - [ ] Add currency system
 - [ ] Add various hats for floyd to wear

+## What Have I Learned So Far

+- Create the timer & Kill Buttons First
+- Then Implement Behaviours